-Delegate Aird earned her undergraduate degree from Virginia State University in 2008.
-She is a graduate of the University of Virginia’s Sorensen Political Leadership Program; a graduate of the American Council on Education Virginia Network for Women in Higher Education’s Senior Leadership Seminar; a graduate of Virginia Commonwealth University’s Minority Political Leadership Institute.
-In addition, she has completed coursework at Virginia Commonwealth University toward a Master’s in Public Administration.
+Delegate Aird earned her undergraduate degree and was awarded an honorary Doctorate of Humane Letters, from Virginia State University.
+She is a graduate of the University of Virginia’s Sorensen Political Leadership Program, and a graduate of Virginia Commonwealth University’s Minority Political Leadership Institute.

-Delegate Aird is a resident of Petersburg where she and her husband, Blaine, reside and are raising their two young boys, Blaine and Blake.
+Delegate Aird resides in Petersburg with her husband Blaine Aird and her two young boys, Blaine and Blake.